Glass Trinity, Chapter 11: Bonds of Fate

 Their clansmen shouted and waved and rushed to meet them, and Mito couldn't help but laugh as she hugged Hashirama and Madara closer.

-When Madara awoke next, it was in a wide room stacked wall-to-wall with hospital beds and patients in varying degrees of injury.
+When Madara awoke next, it was in a wide room stacked wall-to-wall with hospital beds and patients in varying degrees of life and death.
 His vision was obscured, and for a moment he feared he'd dreamed up the Kyuubi's escape and he was back on the battlefield engulfed in insidious red chakra.
 But when he raised a hand to his face, he felt thick bandages covering his left eye, damp with blood.
 He had a splitting headache, and when he sat up his vision swam.
 More dressing covered his hands and arms where Mito's chakra chains had burned him.
 It had been ages since he'd last eaten, and the fight had taken everything he had.

 Mito.
 And Hashirama.